GovTechSIOT/DECADA_PLAYBOOK/docs/Dev_Con/Maintenance.md

 OTA upgrade can be initiated by devices.
 When devices send the upgrade requests to DECADA, DECADA decides whether the devices fall into any upgrade list.
 If the device can be upgraded, DECADA sends available firmware to the devices.
 The upgrade starts after the device confirms the upgrade.
 Upon device request upgrades require manual intervention and confirmation steps; this provides more flexibility for Agencies to decide whether to upgrade the devices.

+**<u>Before you Start</u>**

+To conduct OTA updates to devices via DECAD, Agencies will need to have an account and write access to the Device Management Service.
+If Agencies do not have the access, please contact GovTech for the creation of account with the necessary functionality access.

 **<u>Via DECADA Management Portal</u>**

 Agencies can leverage on the existing OTA feature on DECADA to manage their on-boarded devices: